zakawat/whatsapp-web-bot/README.md

 5. Now ask for your friend to send you this message: `@HELP`

-6. Select any other chat (i.e. go say Hi to your mom).
-There's a bug here, the Bot will not answer if your friend chat is active.

 # FAQ

 #### So it's possible to create a Bot in Whatsapp Web?